Risalpur Factory Manufactures 102 New Locomotives Since 1993 - UrduPoint

 He said the feasibility study of the up-gradation of Locomotives Factory, Risalpur was under process and would be completed as soon as possible.

-Giving details about the projects executed by the factory, he said that since January 2014, around 133 locomotives have been purchased (58 Chinese & 75 USA) at the cost of $116.
+Giving details about the projects executed by the factory, he said that since January 2014, around 133 locomotives have been purchased (58 Chinese & 75 USA) at the cost of US $ 116.

 85 million and 273.772 million respectively.